kairosinc/Kairos-SDK-PHP/README.md

 $response   = $Kairos->recognize($image, $gallery_name);
 ```

+`The SDK also includes a file upload field, which converts a local image file to base64 data.`

 ## Detect Image Attributes

 The **Detect** method takes an image of a subject and **returns various attributes pertaining to the face features**.
-Here's an example of using detect via method that accepts a path to an image file, sends it to the API, and returns face attributes:
+Here's an example of the detect method which accepts a path to an image file on your system **or** base64 image data, sends it to the API, and returns face attributes:

 ```
 $image       = '/images/myphotos/myphoto123.png';